Denzil Thompson

 Denzil Thompson is a former international footballer and the current manager of the Guyana national football team.

+Career

 He played as a goalkeeper.
 Thompson was involved in the 1982 FIFA World Cup qualification campaign for Guyana playing in two games against Suriname.

 In August 2014, he was appointed as coach of the Guyana national football team.
 He took control of the national team for the 2014 Caribbean Cup qualification campaign.